malani86/BlobIV2/code_review.md

 ### Purpose of the new function in `appli.py`
 The main new contribution in `appli.py` is the interface setup required to expose deep-learning segmentation as a user option.
 The dedicated GUI construction method integrates the segmentation-mode selector and the associated inference-parameter fields directly into the main segmentation panel.
 Its role is to make UNet-DC segmentation available as a native interface feature while keeping the overall structure of the main window unchanged.

----

-##  Final Recommendation

-**Request changes**

-The overall integration of UNet-DC into BlobInspector is conceptually strong and represents a meaningful improvement in the software’s capabilities.
-The architecture preserves the original classical workflow while extending the application with a deep-learning segmentation mode in a coherent way.
-However, at least one correctness issue remains in the inference path, and several medium-severity issues affect robustness and installation consistency.
-These points should be addressed before the implementation is considered fully ready for merge or release.

----